adambrown/WorldKit/README.md

 5. Create a new run configuration in IntelliJ.
     * For Main class, browse and select `Viewer`.
     * Under VM options use `-Xms1g -Xmx16g -Dwk.log.to.sys.out=true`.
     * Choose a Working directory.
-I use a directory called `playground` or `io` under the root of the project, and those are ignored by `.gitignore`.
+I use a directory called `playground` under the root of the project, and that is ignored by `.gitignore`.
     * For Use classpath of module, select `worldkit.worldkit-viewer.main`.
     * For JRE select GraalVM.
 You may need to set it up as a JDK in IntelliJ.
     * Click OK when finished.